schooltool-project/schooltool-book/source/groups.rst

 Then **Done** to get back to the main page for the group.

 Next we will import a list of group members.
-Click **Import:  Members CSV**.
+Click **Import:  Import Members CSV**.
 This form accepts a simple list of person ID's to be *added* to the group.
 That is, people not in the list are not *removed* from the existing group membership.
 You may create a text file and upload it, or simply type or copy/paste the ID's into the textbox provided:

    .. image:: images/groups-4.png